SapitoSucio/froggo-guides/docs/script_commands.md

    close;
 }
 mes "Oh, you brought an Apple!";
-mes "I didn't want it, I just wanted to see one.";
+mes "I didn`t want it, I just wanted to see one.";
 close;
 ```